Guardianship

 The guardian may be granted both designations described above and will be required to report annually to the Court.

-Our attorneys and staff can assist in the initial application to the Court and in the ongoing reporting requirements.
-We also encourage everyone over the age of 18 with the capacity to understand and sign advance directives (Power of Attorney, Health Care Proxy, Living Will) to do so before tragedy strikes, as the guardianship process can be time consuming, intrusive and expensive.
+We also encourage everyone over the age of 18 with the capacity to understand and sign advance directives (Power of Attorney, Health Care Proxy, Living Will) to do so before tragedy strikes.
+By doing this, you can avoid the guardianship process, which can be intrusive, time-consuming, and expensive.